Brighton Backgammon Premier League

 Any newcomers to the league will join at the start of a season in the lowest division.
 There may be 3 or more players in lowest division and prizes will be adjusted accordingly.

 In lowest division the number of relegated players will depend on new entries to the league the following season.
 All divisions will be 4 players where possible.
 There will only be one promotion and one relegation place from higher divisions unless someone leaves the league for any reason, in which case divisions will be adjusted accordingly.

 Players in the league may play additional matches against any opponents however these will not count towards league positions or points.
 All matches in divisions will be automatically UKBGF rated.
 Any additional matches can be rated by mutual agreement before play commences.

-Any player in the divisions who plays less than 50% of league matches in a season will be suspended for at least one season and be required to join from the bottom once suspension lifted by committee.
+Any player in the divisions who plays less than 50% of league matches in a season may be suspended for at least one season and be relegated or required to join from the bottom once suspension lifted by committee.

 All players will need to provide the following details: Name, Address, Phone number, Email address (and if possible, Facebook messenger ID and online play ID.
 Any relevant details will be given to each divisions respective players at the start of season.

 Default contact should be by group chat group on messenger where possible.